Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 # 5. Accessing the SBC through SSH/VNC

-*Note this is optional if you have a screen and keyboard attached to the SBC*
+> Note: this step is optional if you have a screen and keyboard attached to the SBC
+> Note: this step assumes the username of your SBC is "duet3" and password is "raspberry".
+If you have changed these, use the new ones in place of "duet3" and "raspberry".
+{.is-info}

-In the future it is the intention that all the required interaction between a user and the Duet 3, including the SBC, can be done through Duet Web Control.
-At this point in time it is necessary to have either a ssh command line, or VNC connection, in order to update the Duet Software Framework software that runs on the SBC.
+In RRF 3.5 and later, most of the required interaction between a user and the Duet 3, including the SBC, can be done through Duet Web Control.
+In RRF 3.4.x and earlier, it is necessary to have either a ssh command line, or VNC connection, in order to update the Duet Software Framework software that runs on the SBC.

 # Tabs {.tabset}